Kathmandu Durbar Square

 Pokhara

 PokharaMillions of people travel thousands of miles in search of Heaven or Paradise on Earth, fully unaware of the existence of a corner of real paradise.
 Pokhara Valley is situated at an altitude of 827 meters from sea level.
-This is one of the picturesque spots of Nepal.
+This is one of the most picturesque spots in Nepal.
 Its lovely lakes and mountains enhance the beauty of the valley.
 Pokhara is situated 200 kilometers west of Kathmandu.
-It is linked by Air and by road from Kathmandu and the Indian border Sunauli.
-Pokhara offers magnificent views of Dhaulagiri, Fishtail, Manaslu, five peaks of
+It is linked by Air and by road from Kathmandu to the Indian border Sunauli.
+Pokhara offers magnificent views of Dhaulagiri, Fishtail, Manaslu, and the five peaks of

 Annapurna and others.
 This is one of the few places in the world to provide such a dramatic view in a sub-tropical setting.
 The nearest snow-capped mountain, Fishtail, is less than 30 kilometers from Pokhara.
 Pokhara's numerous lakes offer fishing, boating, and swimming.